 If you are looking to breed and sell dogs you will first need to obtain a licence from Tonbridge and Malling Borough Council.

 Before applying for a licence, we recommend reading the below guidance to be sure you can meet all the conditions required in order to be a licensed dog breeder.
+Please note these guidance notes have been amended in April 2020 following the introduction of Lucy's Law.
+Details of Lucy's Law can be found here.

 Before you Apply